-The Prescribing Safety Assessment (PSA) is a mandatory assessment for the completion of Foundation Year 1 training.
-This assessment was introduced as requirement by the GMC.
-Most UK medical graduates will be in possession of a pass prior to entry to FY1 however, as it is not a requirement for graduation in countries outside the UK, some FY1s will be required to pass during the FY1 year.
-The MSCA have set specific dates throughout the training year.
-The Foundation School would expect that, as this is a mandatory requirement for successful completion of ARCP and hence registration with the GMC, they should be allowed to take leave to sit the assessment.
+The Prescribing Safety Assessment (PSA) is a mandatory assessment for the completion of F1 training.
+This assessment was introduced as a requirement by the GMC.
+Most UK medical graduates will be in possession of a valid pass prior to entry to F1 however some will be required to pass during the F1 year.
+The MSC Assessment (MSCA) have set specific dates for the PSA throughout the training year.
+The Foundation School would expect that, as this is a mandatory requirement for successful completion of ARCP and hence registration with the GMC, trainees should be allowed to take leave to sit the assessment.
 The School would expect that trainees should not be required to swap shifts or sit during annual leave.
 The dates are publicised well in advance to allow planning.
 If there are challenges in rotas then the FPDs/Consortium Leads should be expected to support the trainee in securing time to sit the assessment.

-It is recommended that trainees who are appointed to a FY1 standalone post who hold full registration should sit the PSA.
+It is recommended that trainees who are appointed to an F2 stand-alone post should sit the PSA.

-As the PSA is required for the end of FY1 and not the entry point, any trainee who has yet to pass should not be required to have a different level of prescribing supervision unless the clinical/educational supervisors or FPDs have identified a prescribing concern.
-All FY1 trainees irrespective of their PSA status require to have their prescribing supervised by the clinical team.
+As the PSA is required for the end of F1 and not the entry point, any trainee who has yet to pass should not be required to have a different level of prescribing supervision unless the clinical/educational supervisors or FPDs have identified a prescribing concern.
+All F1 trainees irrespective of their PSA status require to have their prescribing supervised by the clinical team.

 If you have any queries about sitting the PSA, please contact email@example.com

-Please click here for the Scottish PSA Guidance document.
+Please click here for the UKFPO PSA Guidance document.